POETSII/tinsel/README.md

 The [DE5-Net](http://de5-net.terasic.com) also contains four off-chip QDRII+ SRAMs, each with a capacity of 8MB and capable of performing a 64-bit read and a 64-bit write on every cycle of a 225MHz clock.
-One DRAM and two SRAMS are mapped into the cached address space of each thread (see [Tinsel Memory Map](#c-tinsel-memory-map)).
+One DRAM and two SRAMs are mapped into the cached address space of each thread (see [Tinsel Memory Map](#c-tinsel-memory-map)).

 The cache line size must be larger than or equal to the DRAM data bus